辛宝Otto

 image.png

 The screenshot below will appear.
-Choose the default iOS - Blank option.
+Choose the default option iOS - Blank.

 image.png

-Click Next, and you will see the location to store the code.
+Click Next, and you will be prompted to choose the location to store the code.
 The project file has the .playground extension, which is simple.

 image.png